szsoftware/vsix-extension-example/README.md

 - `extension/` - Contains the VSCode web extension for Kotlin language support
 - `extension-test/` - Contains a test environment using Monaco Editor with Kotlin syntax highlighting

-## Extension Module

-The extension module provides Kotlin language support for VSCode Web, including:

-- Syntax highlighting for Kotlin files
-- Commands for working with Kotlin code
-- Debugging support for Kotlin applications

-For more details, see the [Extension README](./extension/README.md).

 ## Extension Test Module

 The extension-test module provides a simple test environment for the Kotlin extension using Monaco Editor.
 It includes: